Self-EvolveRec: Self-Evolving Recommender Systems with LLM-based Directional Feedback: Experiments

-\textbf{Evaluation Protocol.} We use the leave-last-out strategy~\cite{kang2018self,sun2019bert4rec, tang2018personalized, 10.1145/3711896.3737035, 10.1145/3726302.3729959} for evaluation or recommender models, where we use the most recent item and second most item for testing and validation, respectively, and the remaining history for training.
-Each test item is paired with 99 random sampled non-interacted items.
+\textbf{Evaluation Protocol.} We use the leave-last-out strategy~\cite{kang2018self,sun2019bert4rec, tang2018personalized, 10.1145/3711896.3737035, 10.1145/3726302.3729959} for evaluation of recommender models, where we use the most recent item and second most item for testing and validation, respectively, and the remaining history for training.
+Each test item is paired with 99 randomly sampled non-interacted items.
 We report performance using two standard metrics: Normalized Discounted Cumulative Gain (NDCG@5) and Hit Ratio (HR@5).
+Crucially, the standard ranking gains (NDCG@5, HR@5) are measured on real held-out interactions and do not involve any LLM-based component, providing simulator-independent evidence that the directional feedback induces genuine recommendation improvements rather than artifacts of LLM-based evaluation.

 \textbf{Implementation Details.} To ensure fair comparisons, all evolution-based methods are initialized with four distinct seed recommenders: NCF~\cite{he2017neural} (MF-based), NGCF~\cite{wang2019neural} (graph-based), SASRec~\cite{kang2018self} (sequential), and MoRec~\cite{yuan2023go} (multi-modal).
-We employ GPT-5-mini for planning and retrieval, while utilizing GPT-5 as the coding agent for all frameworks.
-To account for the computational overhead associated with these LLMs, we provide a comprehensive efficiency analysis, including time cost per iteration and user sampling impact, in App.~\ref{app: eff analysis}.
+We employ GPT-5-mini for planning and retrieval, while utilizing GPT-5 as the coding agent for all frameworks. {We provide additional experiments with different LLMs in App.~\ref{app different llm}.} To account for the computational overhead associated with these LLMs, we provide a comprehensive efficiency analysis, including time cost per iteration and user sampling impact, in App.~\ref{app: eff analysis}.
 Please refer to the App.~\ref{app: Implementation} and ~\ref{app: seed recommender} for more details regarding the seed recommender and hyper-parameters settings.